-Katie’s Ride is inspired by Andrew’s sister Katie, who has been coping with cancer on-and-off for over 10 years.
+Katie’s Ride is inspired by Andrew’s sister Katie, who was coping with cancer on-and-off for over 10 years.

-Proceeds from the ride – taking place on August 24 – will go directly to the Terry Fox Foundation, one of Katie’s favourite organizations.
+Proceeds from the ride – taking place on August 24 – will go directly to the Terry Fox Foundation, which was one of Katie’s favourite organizations.

 Amazing, Continuous Support from IBEW and Local 353

 Andrew has always been an avid motorcyclist.
 “I’m in the International Brotherhood of Electrical Workers (IBEW) riding club.
 IBEW members from all across North America get together and complete rides to some incredible places.”